“And you shall not wrong, one man his fellow Jew, and you shall fear God, for I am the Lord, your God (Vayikra 25:17).”

 Our Rabbis taught: “You shall not therefore wrong one man his fellow Jew;” Scripture refers to verbal wrongs.
 E.g., if a man is a penitent, one must not say to him, ‘Remember your former deeds.’
 If he is the son of proselytes he must not be taunted with, ‘Remember the deeds of your ancestors.’
 If he is a proselyte and comes to study the Torah, one must not say to him, ‘Shall the mouth that ate unclean and forbidden food, abominable and creeping things, come to study the Torah which was uttered by the mouth of Omnipotence!’
 If he is visited by suffering, afflicted with disease, or has buried his children, one must not speak to him as his companions spoke to Job, ‘Remember, I pray thee, whoever perished, being innocent?’

 The Rebbe teaches us a profound lesson.
 We all make mistakes.
-We do things that are wrong, we engage in behaviors and actions that we know are beneath us and undermine our personal growth.
-As a result we begin to look down on ourselves, we begin to feel we are worthless and have lost any potential of being holy and significant.
+We do things that are wrong.
+We engage in behaviors and actions that we know are beneath us and undermine our personal growth.
+As a result, we begin to look down on ourselves, we begin to feel we are worthless, devoid of potential and lack any prospect of becoming holy and significant.
 Don’t wrong yourself.
 Don’t compound the sin by losing faith in yourself.
 It is important to remember that despite engaging in negative activity – at our core, we are good.
-God created each of us with a beautiful and pure soul and no matter how many mistakes we make this soul remains intact, this soul remains unsullied.
+God created each of us with a beautiful and pure soul, and no matter how many mistakes we make, this soul remains intact; this soul remains unsullied.

-And you shall not wrong, one man his fellow Jew, simple words that yield a profound lesson.
+And you shall not wrong, one man his fellow Jew, simple words that yield profound lessons.
 Words hurt and can create irreparable damage.
 Don’t visit pain upon the other – don’t visit pain upon yourself.
 We face so many challenges, both personal and national.
 We have obstacles and hurdles that we must overcome.
 Don’t create additional obstacles for another with hurtful and harmful words.
 Don’t create additional barriers for yourself with negative self-perception and image.
-Build up the other, build up yourself and pave the way for accomplishment and fulfillment.
+Build up the other, build up yourself, and pave the way for accomplishment and fulfillment.
+(From 5779)